Mark L. Jewell, MD

 According to Dr. Jewell, all types of implanted medical devices are at risk for bacterial surface contamination during surgery (biofilm).
 This can contribute to capsular contracture.
 For patients with textured implants, it also associated with the rare occurrence of breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
 This condition occurs around the implant, years later.
 BIA-ALCL has not been seen in patients who have smooth surface implants.

-Dr. Jewell minimizes the risk of these complications by using specific surgical techniques and processes that helps prevent implant surface contamination with biofilm.
+Dr. Jewell minimizes the risk of these complications by using specific surgical techniques and processes that help prevent implant surface contamination with biofilm.
 He combines precise surgical techniques with antibiotics and irrigating the implant pocket with Betadine (an iodine-based irrigation).
 He also uses the Keller Funnel® to insert implants, a device that limits the handling of the implants.
 Dr. Jewell believes that the use of an iodine-containing irrigation solution is important because it kills the type of bacteria that is thought to cause BIA-ALCL.

 Dr. Jewell’s clinical outcome data demonstrates that these measures are effective.
 To date, after 41 years of using breast implants, he has never had an infection in a primary breast augmentation or revision surgery.
 He along with 7 other plastic surgeons published their outcome data involving approximately 42,000 implants in 21,650 patients that had a mean follow up of 11.7 years where techniques were used to minimize biofilm contamination at the time of surgery.
 To date, there have not been any reported cases of BIA-ALCL.
 While the incidence of BIA-ALCL is remote, if patients are concerned about this, they should consider smooth surface implants.